-Updated: 10-4-2024
+Published: 10-4-2024; Addendum added 5-15-2025

 Introduction

 This document summarizes the Minnesota Department of Agriculture's (MDA) current understanding of the City of Edgerton's Drinking Water Supply Management Area (DWSMA), public well nitrate-nitrogen levels, and nitrogen management information.
 Also included is a summary of the MDA's analysis of nitrogen loss below cropland within this DWSMA.
 This summary provides the detail the MDA considered to determine whether the proposed list of nitrogen fertilizer best management practices (BMPs) and Alternative Management Tools (AMTs) will be protective of groundwater.